Tms-bodnar/SanDraw/README.md

 <p align="center">
 <h2>Welcome to the home of sand drawing machine</h2>
 </p>
-The idea came from the awesome [sisyphus table] (https://sisyphus-industries.com/).
+The idea came from the awesome [sisyphus table](https://sisyphus-industries.com/).
 I'm a DIY guy, and i thought, i can make it.

 ### Type